pbaykalov/MemTestHelper/DDR4 OC Guide.md

 * [Intel MLC GUI](https://github.com/FarisR99/IMLCGui) - GUI for Intel Memory Latency Checker made by Faris.
 * [xmrig](https://github.com/xmrig/xmrig) is very memory sensitive, so it's helpful to test the effects of specific timings.
 First, run as admin with `--bench=1M` as a command-line argument to start the benchmark.
 Then, use the benchmark time to compare.
 * [MaxxMEM2](https://www.softpedia.com/get/System/Benchmarks/MaxxMEM2.shtml) - free alternative to AIDA64, but bandwidth tests seem to be a lot lower, so it isn't directly comparable to AIDA64.
-* [Super Pi Mod v1.5 XS](https://www.techpowerup.com/download/super-pi/) - another memory-sensitive benchmark, but I haven't used it as much as AIDA64.
-1M - 8M digits should be enough for a quick benchmark.
-You only need to look at the last (total) time, where lower is better.
 * [HWBOT x265 Benchmark](https://hwbot.org/benchmark/hwbot_x265_benchmark_-_1080p/) - I've heard that this benchmark is also sensitive to memory, but I haven't really tested it myself.
 * [PYPrime 2.x](https://github.com/monabuntur/PYPrime-2.x) - This benchmark is quick and scales very well with CPU core clock, cache/FCLK, memory frequency, and timings